 1. Offer a little something in return

-The number one way to make a customer come back to complete a purchase, is to offer a special discount to them.
-A little reminder of what they left behind, with a little promo code that makes the price of the products even better, is all you need to recover an abandoned cart.
-Like even a 10% discount seems appealing to everyone.
+The number one way to make a customer return to complete a purchase is to offer a special discount.
+A little reminder of what they left behind, with a bit of promo code that makes the price of the products even better, is all you need to recover an abandoned cart.
+Even a 10% discount seems appealing to everyone.

 2. Create a sense of urgency

-You could be offering them the best of discounts on the products they have left behind, but it is absolutely useless if you don’t put a time limit to it.
-If you leave the customer to choose when they want to complete the purchases, chances are they might stall it for later and still look for something better than your offer.
-That’s why you need to tell them they have say a day to redeem that coupon!
+You could be offering them the best discounts on the products they have left behind, but it is useless if you don’t put a time limit on it.
+If you go the customer to choose when they want to complete the purchases, they might stall it for later and still look for something better than your offer.
+You need to tell them they have a day to redeem that coupon!

 3. Get the timing right

-When it comes to push notifications, timing is key.
-When it comes to recovering an abandoned cart, you don’t want to make it too soon nor do you want to be too late.
-Too early is slightly creepy and too late risks the customer losing interest in the products they left behind altogether.
-Understand your typical customer’s behaviour and identify when it is the right time to send a relevant message.
+When it comes to push notifications, timing is critical.
+When recovering an abandoned cart, you don’t want to make it too sooner or later.
+Too early is slightly creepy, and too late risks customers losing interest in the products they left behind.
+Understand your typical customer’s behavior and identify the right time to send a relevant message.